HotPocketHPE/mhguide/mhguide.md

 Having -10 points in a skill will give the negative version of that skill.
 Some of these aren't so bad, while others are very dangerous!

 A few armor pieces have Torso Up.
 Having 1 Torso Up piece doubles your torso's skill points (including Decorations), having 2 triples them, and so on.

-Useful for saving on monster materials.
+In 3rd and 4th gen, your charm also gives you points in up to 2 skills.
+The skills and amount of points are randomly generated. **Don't spend a long time farming for charms, it's boring and you don't need it unless you are speedrunning.**

 ## Slots and Decorations